apl-ocean-engineering/liboculus/README.md

 This library contains code for:

-  - Communicating with a [Blueprint Subsea Oculus](https://www.blueprintsubsea.com/oculus/index.php) multibeam sonar over its ethernet interface.
+  - Communicating with a [Blueprint Subsea Oculus](https://www.blueprintsubsea.com/oculus/index.php) imaging sonar over its ethernet interface.

   - Decoding and parsing fields from the resulting ping messages.